xinbr/xinbr.github.io/_pages/cv.md

 * **A theoretical model for soil freezing curve** (Taking the Lead, May 2024 - Present):
   * We have proposed a new physical model to determine the fundamental constitutive relationship between unfrozen water content and temperature under subzero conditions, grounded in the thermodynamics of phase equilibrium and soil water interaction mechanisms.
+  * The constitutive relationship is incorporated into the COMSOL to compute and assess the stability of one-dimensional seasonally frozen soil landslides.

   <div style="text-align: center;">
   <img src="../images/SFC.PNG" alt="SubstrateEffect1" title="Sample" width="1000" />